Laurie Kara

 Collapse Overview

-Laurie joined UCSF in June 2015 as an Associate RSC in Research Management Services (RMS).
-Currently she is a Research Services Coordinator and Grants & Contracts Officer for RMS, serving the Department of Medicine.
-Laurie has a B.S. in Biology with emphasis on physiology and cell & molecular biology, and she has a diverse background in research and administration.
-Prior to UCSF, Laurie spent nine years performing research in the academic, non-profit and commercial sectors of science and biotech.
-She has worked within the fields of cancer, neurobiology, drug discovery, device development and as a bonus, marine biology and ecology in the SF Bay.
+Laurie is a Grants Officer on Team F. She provides research administration support to the Departments of Nephrology, Pulmonary, and DGIM faculty.
+Laurie has a Bachelor's in Biology and has a diverse background in research and administration.
+Before UCSF, Laurie spent nine years performing research in the academic, non-profit, and commercial sectors of science and biotech.
+She has worked in the fields of cancer, neurobiology, drug discovery, device development, and marine biology and ecology in the SF Bay.

 Collapse Bibliographic